 Not wall-mount-ready, internal fan, awkwardly placed microSD slot

-The UX7 is Ubiquiti’s second Wi-Fi 7 router, and it’s pretty remarkable.
+The UX7 is another Wi-Fi 7 “router” from Ubiquiti, and it’s pretty remarkable.
 It’s the only one on this list that can only work as a router (and not as the host of other applications, such as Protect).
-In return, it’s also the only one that can work as an access point or a wireless mesh point.
+In return, it’s also the only one that can function as an access point or a wireless/wired mesh point.

-As a result, you can use multiple UX7 units to form a Wi-Fi mesh system or use one unit or a few in conjunction with the UDR7 to extend Wi-Fi coverage.
-In fact, you have to use your Wi-Fi system in the AP mode, such as when you need to avoid double NAT, the UX7 is the only UnFi option.
+As a result, you can use multiple UX7 units to form a Wi-Fi mesh network, or use one or a few units in conjunction with the UDR7 to extend Wi-Fi coverage, or one or a few units with another non-Wi-Fi UniFi console to create a Wi-Fi network.

 Pros